Best TV shows to watch on Amazon Prime Video UK (October 2020)

 From blockbuster original series like The Boys to iconic dramas such as Mad Men, check out the best series to watch on Amazon's streaming service.

 And it’s not just older shows either.
-Prime is constantly putting out new original material, with the second seasons of superhero satire The Boys and psychological thriller Homecoming amongst the highlights of 2020’s output so far.
+Prime is constantly putting out new original material, with the second seasons of superhero satire The Boys and psychological thriller Homecoming amongst the highlights of 2020’s output so far, in addition to family favourite and Amazon Prime Video original Alex Rider.

 If you’re just starting out, check out our guide to Amazon Prime, including how it works, how much it costs and what type of thing you can find on the streaming service.